 Heath has spoken at conferences all over the world and enjoys any opportunity to discuss the latest technologies with those who share in his passion.

-Jamie Goodyear is an open source evangelist, Apache developer, and computer systems analyst; he has designed, critiqued, and supported architectures for large organizations worldwide.
+Jamie Goodyear is an Apache Software Foundation Member, open source evangelist, and computer systems analyst; he has designed, critiqued, and supported architectures for large organizations worldwide.

 Jamie has worked in systems administration, software quality assurance, and senior software developer roles for businesses from ranging from small start-ups to international corporations.
-He has attained committer status on Apache Karaf, Servicemix, and Felix, and is a Project Management Committee member on Apache Karaf.
+He has attained committer status on Apache Karaf, ActiveMQ/Artemis, Servicemix, and Felix, and is a Project Management Committee member on Apache Karaf.
+He is co-author of Instant OSGi Starter (Packt Publishing, 2013), co-author of Learning Apache Karaf (Packt Publishing, 2013), and co-author of Apache Karaf Cookbook (Packt Publishing, 2014).

 Currently he divides his time between providing high-level reviews of architectures,mentoring developers and administrators with SOA deployments, and helping to grow the Apache community.